Use cases

 Yes.
 Freshworks offers migration tools and documentation for moving from Zendesk to Freshdesk.
 You can import tickets, contacts and knowledge base articles.
 The process requires planning, particularly around custom fields, automation rules and integration reconfiguration.
 Allow two to four weeks for a full migration depending on your data volume and workflow complexity.
 Test thoroughly before cutting over.

-If neither platform resolves tickets the way your team needs, consider ai agents for ecommerce that combine AI quality with native action execution.
+If neither platform resolves tickets the way your team needs, consider an AI ecommerce support tool that combines AI quality with native action execution.
 Engaige works on top of your existing helpdesk (including both Freshdesk and Zendesk) and adds end-to-end resolution: the AI checks orders, looks up policies, processes refunds and closes tickets in one conversation.
-Otrium achieves 65% autonomous resolution across 120,000 annual tickets using this approach.
+Otrium resolves 65% of its 120,000 annual tickets end to end, with no human touch, using this approach.
 Other options include Gorgias (e-commerce-native, Shopify-focused), Intercom (strong AI, weaker on e-commerce actions) and Gladly (people-centred approach).

 Not necessarily.
 Both platforms work well as traditional help desks without AI features.
 Start with the core product, learn how your team handles tickets, and identify which repetitive tasks would benefit most from automation.
 Then evaluate the AI add-ons against your actual ticket patterns.
 For Freshdesk, the Pro plan includes 500 free AI sessions to test.
 For Zendesk, Suite Team’s five automated resolutions per agent per month is barely enough to evaluate.
 A focused pilot on your top three ticket types gives you better data than enabling AI across everything at once.